Lucile-S/Unsupervised_image_classification/README.md

 <p align="left"><img src="Helper/size_description.jpg" width="800"\></p>

 ## K-means clustering algorithm
+For K-means the 8000 images data set size has been able to be utilised (no memory issue).
 ###  Image pre-processing  :
 Images are reading as grayscale and resizing to 150x150.
 The amount of features is reduced  to (8000, 22500)